leahkrasnick/recipe_generator/README.md

 an interactive_prompt function is run.
 This function asks the user for their input and saves the user's input in a list.
 This list of numbers (user choices) will then be used to grab select data from the database as well as create graphs and ingredient lists in plotly.

-- User guide:, including how to run the program and how to choose presentation options.
+- User guide: including how to run the program and how to choose presentation options.
 To run this program, first pull all data from github.
 Once the data is pulled, create a virtual environment.
 Because the home directory on my computer has a space in it, I use /tmp in my virtualenv path.
 So to begin after the files are pulled from github, create a virtual environment and install the requirements.txt to be able to use all the modules I have included.
 Once all the modules are installed, the user